everpress-co/mailster/readme.txt

 * fixed: height not updated if image url is used in editor
 * improved: scrolling speed in editor
 * improved: Caching is now disabled on any page with a form
+* improved: newsletter homepage selector on setting with sites over 100 pages

 = Version 2.2.14 =